customgento/module-koality-m2/docs/README.md

-# koality.io Magento2 Plugin
+# koality.io Magento 2 Plugin

 ## Description
-This plugin can be used to continuously monitor a Magento2 shop for business metrics.
+This plugin can be used to continuously monitor a Magento 2 shop for business metrics.

 ## Layout in koality.io backend
 ![Active products](images/active_products.png "Active products")